Arts, Digital Media and Communication Scholarships

 Keyboard Scholarship Audition Guidelines

-For Your Virtual Audition
+For Your Audition

 Prepare two selections of contrasting styles (ie. Baroque, Classical, Romantic, or Contemporary).
 A letter of recommendation from a high school or private music teacher is due at the time of audition.
 Be prepared to play an accompaniment from a vocal or instrumental score (soloist not required).
 Students may be asked to sight-read an example of three-part of four-part staff reading.